 Happy World Oceans Day everyone!

-When we say Ocean, the first thing which comes on our mind are the blue waters.
+When we say Ocean, the first thing which come to our mind are the blue waters.
 These vast bodies contain 97% of water and are the lifelines of our planet.
 Nowadays, these massive water bodies have become the dumping places for many countries.
 Plastic waste and e-waste are the primary threats towards these oceans.
 Although many ngo’s and organisations are working towards it, a significant amount is still present.
 Studies show that there will be more plastic in the oceans compared to fish by 2050.
 That is scary!

 We need these oceans and the water in a clean appropriate condition.
 Not only for the sake of life within the oceans, but also for the life around these oceans.
 Today, more life is present in the oceans than anywhere on earth.
-Algae, microscopic animals, fungus, plants, corals, around 33,000 species of fish and many more vertebrates and invertebrates are just a part of this marine life out there!
+Algae, microscopic animals, fungus, plants, corals, around 33,000 species of fish and many more vertebrates and invertebrates are just a part of this marine life!

 Here are 20 reasons to love our Oceans!